 They wave at me, as they go by.

-Picking up trash is only bad if you see it that way.
+Picking up refuse seems to be bad only if you see it that way.